The MySpace Movie: The bulletin

 This begins with a man reading a bulletin, and having to scroll down excessively.
 It then reads that if he doesn't repost, he will first hear a duck call, then be killed by a crazy drunken hunter asking for circus peanuts.
 This is commonly found in many Myspace bulletins today.
 Finally, during his last moments of life he will see a singing fish.
 He casually ignores the bulletin as a joke, and is soon thereafter killed precisely as described.
 The scene takes place in Reese Serra's apartment.

 The password

 A prominent feature of Myspace is that of the "Top 8" (Although you may have a "top" of as many as 40), which is essentially the ability to display upon a user's profile page a link to 40 of his chosen friends.
 In this scene a couple at a computer are arguing; the woman is complaining about her partner's choice of Top 8 friends, expressing dissatisfaction at the fact that she is not among them, as well as questioning the integrity of those present.
 After demanding his password, she is able to log in and see the rest of his pictures, which include photographs of his participation in lewd activities, including that of judging a wet T-shirt competition.
-In this scene one can see the email address joejoe227@yahoo.com.
+In this scene one can see the address with email ID "joejoe227" and hear the password "biscuits".